SalomePlatform/shaper/src/FeaturesPlugin/doc/FeaturesPlugin.rst

 Features plug-in
 ================

-Features plug-in implements a set of common topological operations.
-It implements following features:
+Features plug-in provides a set of common topological operations.
+It implements the following features:

 .. toctree::
    :titlesonly: